engaging-computing/iSENSE-API/C++/README.md

 ```

-For some of these programs, I use a JSON library called picojson to serialize and parce JSON.
+For some of these programs, I use a JSON library called picojson to serialize and parse JSON.
 You can grab the code for that off the following github repo: https://github.com/kazuho/picojson

 The one header file you need can be found at: https://raw.githubusercontent.com/kazuho/picojson/master/picojson.h